 - Royal College of Pathologists of Australia

-The Royal Australian College of General Practitioners has officially recognised a supporting document Implementing the Implementing the Australian Open Disclosure Framework in small practices as an Accepted Clinical Resource.
+The Royal Australian College of General Practitioners has officially recognised a supporting document Implementing the Australian Open Disclosure Framework in Small Practices as an Accepted Clinical Resource.

 Review of the implementation of the Framework